Big Casino: History

-The song title is taken from the name of a side project of Jimmy Eat World singer Jim Adkins, titled Go Big Casino.
+The song title is taken from the name of a side project of Jimmy Eat World singer Jim Adkins, named Go Big Casino.

+While the band is from Arizona, the chorus refers to "a New Jersey success story".
+Adkins said, "That song was about someone who happened to be from New Jersey that for whatever reason, felt that they never got their shot in life.
+I used New Jersey because no one celebrates their hometown heroes like they do."
+He said about Bruce Springsteen, Bon Jovi and The Gaslight Anthem that "they really rally behind their musical heroes over there."

 The song premiered on Jimmy Eat World's official website, and the album Chase This Light's official new website.
-Some time after, it was added to a revamped Jimmy Eat World MySpace.
-On October 16, 2007 the song was physically released as a single.
+Some time after, it was added to a revamped Jimmy Eat World Myspace page.
+On October 16, 2007, the song was physically released as a single.

 Critical reception

 Slant Magazine's Jonathan Keefe said it wasn't as powerful as "The Middle", but gave it praise for having "a memorable guitar riff and [exploding] into a massive chorus."
 Brian Hiatt of Rolling Stone was critical of the song's use of synths but still praised it as "an exhilarating seize-what’s-left-of-the-day anthem."
 Despite giving a negative review of the album and criticizing the track's lyrical missteps, Andrew Blackie from PopMatters called it "a decent rocker with one of the best examples of a soaring ‘emo’ chorus of the year."

+Uproxx listed it as Jimmy Eat World's 18th best song and said it "drew equally on Bleed American as it did Sam's Town".